-D. 6.
+D. 5.
 Professional Engineering Details

 Before the issue of any construction certificate, the construction certificate plans and specifications, required under clause 7 of the Development Certification and Fire Safety Regulation, must include detailed professional engineering plans and/or specifications for all structural, electrical, hydraulic, hydrogeological, geotechnical, mechanical and civil work complying with this consent, approved plans, and supporting documentation.

+Detailed professional engineering plans and/or specifications must be

 Detailed professional engineering plans and/or specifications must be submitted to the Principal Certifier with the application for any construction certificate.

-• This does not affect the right of the developer to seek staged construction certificates.
+This does not affect the right of the developer to seek staged construction certificates.